akleemans/simple-td/README.md

 For running the game locally, you can use

-    npm start
+    npm run dev

-which will start the npm `http-server`.
+which will start the game.
 Simple as that!